-Featuring newly released market size data with detailed segmentation and 5-year projections (2020-2024).
+This 251 page report features market size data with detailed segmentation and 5-year projections through 2024.

 - Embryonic stem cells, derived from blastocysts

 - Perinatal stem cells, obtained during the period immediately before and after birth

 - Adult stem cells, found in adult tissues

 - Induced pluripotent stem cells, produced by genetically reprogramming adult cells

 - Cancer stem cells, which give rise to clonal populations of cells that form tumors or disperse in the body

 Stem cell research and experimentation have been in process for well over five decades, as stem cells have the unique ability to divide and replicate repeatedly.
 In addition, their “unspecialized” nature allows them to differentiate into a wide variety of specialized cell types.
 In a developing embryo, stem cells can differentiate into all of the specialized embryonic tissues.
 In adult organisms, stem and progenitor cells act as a repair system for the body, replenishing specialized cells.